The Best Black Friday Deals and Online Sales So Far

 23andMe

 Shopping for the family?
 Help yours join the more than 12 million people who have taken this at-home genetic test to discover info about their health, personal traits and ancestry.
 Starting Oct.
-29, take $100 off the Health + Ancestry Service (regularly $199) and $20 off the Ancestry + Traits Service (regularly $99).
+29, take $100 off the Health + Ancestry Service (regularly $199) and get the Ancestry + Traits Service for $88.95 (regularly $99).
 Both kits are available on Amazon, and get one for yourself while you're at it!

 Abbio